Question Types

 logic jump:

-if answer equals "yes" → [show results]
+if answer equals "Yes" → [show results]

-if answer equals "no" → [thank and end]
+if answer equals "No" → [thank and end]

 Utility messages are usually sent after a long-running Wait — that’s when the 24-hour window matters: